tensorflow/tensorflow/tensorflow/compiler/plugin/poplar/docs/poplar_ops.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The values held in a tensor can be printed by calling ipu.internal.print_tensor.
-This function takes in a tensor and returns the same tensor, and will print it
-to stdout as a side effect.
+This function takes in a tensor and will print it to standard error as a side
+effect.

+See :py:func:`tensorflow.contrib.ipu.print_tensor`.